DiegoPlaninscheck/Connections/README.md

 # API

-# Create an API to use with database mysql
+Create an API to use with mysql database